garagehive/garagehive.github.io/docs/garagehive-item-lookup-and-advanced-tyre-lookup.md

 ---
 layout: docs
-title: How to Use Item Lookup and Tyre Lookup Feature in Garage Hive
+title: How to Use Item Lookup and Tyre Lookup Features in Garage Hive
 ---

 <a name="top"></a>

-# How to Use Item Lookup and Tyre Lookup Feature in Garage Hive
+# How to Use Item Lookup and Tyre Lookup Features in Garage Hive

 ## In this article
 1. [Item Lookup](#item-lookup)